 A father’s discipline may seem harsh, but it is necessary.
 It is to ensure that the children born in his care and their children’s children will never stray from God’s word.
 Our father’s chastening is borne out of love in the same way the Lord disciplines us, His children.

 “I have no greater joy than to hear that my children walk in truth.”

-Scriptures on Father’s day such as this one are a wonderful reminder to children to appreciate their fathers.
-The father’s disciplinarian character is meant to implement the mother’s teaching and compliment her gentle nurturing ways.
+Scriptures on Father’s Day such as this one are a wonderful reminder to children to appreciate their fathers.
+The father’s disciplinarian character is meant to implement the mother’s teaching and complement her gentle nurturing ways.

 Scriptures about honoring fathers